SUNCAT-Center/CatalysisHubFrontend/app/components/Tutorial/tutorial.md

 ## CLI scripts
 The CLI script collection contains mostly Python scripts and is supposed to simplify common operations.
-The idea is to run this on many different servers
+The idea is to run this on many different server environments.